bturcotte82/SlackRedPanda/README.md

 Are you the owner of an online community based in Slack?

-If so - aren't you just _yearning_ for a tool that would allow you to observe every minute change in user engagement, community health, and recent messages? 👀
+If so, aren't you just _yearning_ for a tool that would allow you to observe every minute change in user engagement, community health, and recent messages? 👀

 Furthermore - don't you wish you could see the metrics changing live, right in front of your face? 👀